 Community Learning and Skills Subcontracting Supply-chain Fees and Charges Policy

-Community Learning and Skills under the three brands Kent Adult Education, Skills Plus and Kent Training and Apprenticeships, is committed to broadening the scope of provision to meet market demand, enhance and enrich the experiences of our learners.
+Community Learning and Skills under the brands Kent Adult Education and Kent Training and Apprenticeships, is committed to broadening the scope of provision to meet market demand, enhance and enrich the experiences of our learners.
 In order to enable this vision, Community Learning and Skills has taken the strategic decision to subcontract part of its provision to high quality partner providers.

 Community Learning and Skills retains full accountability for contract delivery where provision and service subcontracting takes place.
 Before contracts are awarded, Community Learning and Skills will undertake due diligence procedures that will include:

 - Financial assurance